 Related: On the fence about your membership?
 Check out my list of the best things to buy at Costco.

 12. Alcohol and cigarettes make a very short list of things you cannot return at all.

-Don’t bother trying with alcohol and cigarettes — it’ll be a no-go.
+Don’t bother trying with alcohol and cigarettes — it’ll be a no-go at Costco.

 13. Where do I return my Costco.com purchases?

-Anything you order at Costco.com can be returned through the website, or you can bring it into a warehouse to return it.
+Anything you order from Costco online can be returned through the website, or you can bring it into a warehouse to return it.

 Items you buy in the warehouse can only be returned in warehouses; it doesn’t have to be the same store you bought the item from, but you can’t return it through Costco.com.